Punjab Agricultural University, India

 Top Reasons to Attend

-- A unique opportunity to discuss issues of importance and relevance to advancing pharmacy practice through continuous professional development.
+- It’s the unique opportunity to discuss issues of importance and relevance to advancing Nanomedicine and Pharmaceutical Nanotechnology system through professional development.

 - The conference is of interest to all those in the Continuing Education/Professional Development experience, including pharmacists, developers, sponsors, faculty, regulators, government, professional associations, pharmaceutical industry, communication companies, and allied health care providers and organizations from around the world.